Students for Justice in Palestine: History

-The conference resolved on the organization's Points of Unity on October 16, 2011.
-The Points of Unity stated: "Students for Justice in Palestine is a student organization that works in solidarity with the Palestinian people and supports their right to self-determination.
+On 16 October 2011, the SJP organized its first national conference that resolved the organization's Points of Unity, stating: Students for Justice in Palestine is a student organization that works in solidarity with the Palestinian people and supports their right to self-determination.
 It is committed to ending Israel’s occupation and colonization of all Arab lands and dismantling the Separation Wall.
 It recognizes the fundamental rights of the Arab-Palestinian citizens of Israel to full equality.
-It calls for respecting, protecting and promoting the rights of Palestinian refugees to return to their homes and properties as stipulated in United Nations General Assembly Resolution 194."
+It calls for respecting, protecting and promoting the rights of Palestinian refugees to return to their homes and properties as stipulated in United Nations General Assembly Resolution 194.